microfossil/particle-classification-examples/docs/particle_trieur/overview.rst

 - **Filename**: The path to the image.
 This will be *relative to the project file* if saved on the same drive as the project file, otherwise it will be absolute. `Path (wikipedia) <https://en.wikipedia.org/wiki/Path_(computing)>`_
 - **Sample**: The name of the sample from which the image was taken.
 - **Index 1**: An index value used to sort images and generate statistics.
 For example, if index 1 may be set to the depth at which a foraminifera sample was taken.
-- **Index 2**: A secondary index
+- **Index 2**: A secondary index.
 - **Resolution**: The resolution of the image in pixels per millimetre.
 - **GUID:**: A globally unique identifier for the image.
-- **Classifications**: Labels and their confidence scores for this image, alond with the **id** of the classifier.
+- **Classifications**: Labels and their confidence scores for this image, along with the **id** of the classifier.
 When manually labelling and image there will be only a single classification with the score set to 1.0.
 The classification items consist of two values:

-   - **code:** The classification label code of the class
+  - **code:** The classification label code of the class.
-   - **score:** The confidence score of the classification
+  - **score:** The confidence score of the classification [0-1].

 - **Tags:** Tags to help sort images, see below.
 - **Validator:** The name of the person who validated the image label.
 - **Morprhology:** The calculated morphology of the particle.